Terms and Conditions

 14.1.
 If personal data is processed for the Client, the Contractor is obliged to provide sufficient guarantees that appropriate technical and organizational measures are implemented in such a way that the processing is carried out in accordance with the requirements of the GDPR (European Union General Data Protection Regulation) and ensures the protection of the rights of the data subject.

 14.2.
 The Contractor is obliged to process personal data entrusted to the Contractor only within the scope of the Contractor’s activities in connection with the Contract or to have it processed within the scope of an order.
 The data must be deleted immediately after termination of the Contract.
+Statutory retention obligations remain unaffected.

 14.3.
 In the case of commissioned processing of personal data by third parties, the Contractor must impose the same obligations on the subcontractor accordingly.